bonifield/splunk_on_security_onion/indexer-files/README.md

-# Files that get installed on the SPLUNK SERVER
+# Files that get installed on the SPLUNK SERVER (Security Onion)

 ### installed during the instructions in the main folder
 - inputs.conf